Back to Glossary

 Race Classifications

-LMP2 (Le Mans Prototype 2) is a class of closed-cockpit race cars designed specifically for endurance racing, serving as the second-tier category below the top-level Hypercar class in sports car racing.
+LMP2 (Le Mans Prototype 2) is a class of high-performance, closed-cockpit race cars designed for endurance racing, positioned as the second-tier category below the top Hypercar class and specifically created for privateer teams rather than major car manufacturers.